A poignant visit to a Singapore columbarium

 My assumption was wrong.

-When I got back to England, a few English friends told me the word ‘columbarium’ baffled them.
+When I got back to England, a few English friends told me the word ‘columbarium’ baffled them too.

 It prompted me to write a follow-up post on my visit to Choa Chu Kang columbarium in Singapore.